cwendorf/Sourcebook/JASP/data-analysis/posthocs.md

 9. Select options that are important for you: "Estimates of effect size" will display the chosen statistics; and "Descriptive statistics" will offer means and standard deviations for each group.

 10. Updated output will automatically appear on the right side of the window.
-Output can be copied and pasted into other software for printing.

 <p align="center"><kbd><img src="posthocs3.png"></kbd></p>